 Anti-corruption compliance in action

-At its meeting on 10 February 2010, Snam’s Board of Directors has also changed its organisational structure with the establishment of the Anti-Corruption Unit, within the Legal and Corporate Affairs and Compliance Department.
+In 2010, Snam’s Board of Directors has also changed its organizational structure with the

 - provides legal assistance to the business units of Snam and subsidiaries;

 - identifies and evaluate the risks of commission of crimes of corruption by due diligence on business partners;